 “Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”
 1 Peter 5:8

-God never meant for us to go through shame when He defeated the grave.
-God meant for us to have peace, joy, and happiness, and I want to live in that purpose.
-My husband is a man who is worth waiting for, and that is what gives me the strength to wait.
-Knowing that there is a man who is going to be there to make the waiting worth it is an encouragement, so I live in hope.
+God never meant for us to go through that kind of shame, so I refuse to put myself into the seat of shame.
+God meant for us to have everlasting joy in His name, and I want to live in that purpose.
+My future husband is a man who is worth waiting for, and that is what gives me the strength to wait.
+Knowing that there is a man who is going to be there to make the waiting worth it is an encouragement, so I refuse to live in regret, but I live in hope.

 I don’t have to have premarital-sex with a man to know if God wants me to marry him

-One time, a lady asked me “Christina, how will you know if the guy is “the one” if you don’t have sex?
+Way back when, someone asked me, “Christina, how will you know if the guy is “the one” if you don’t have sex?
 What if you both aren’t compatible for each other and are stuck in a marriage that isn’t working?”
 Sex is not the way God will tell me if my husband is the one.
 God will tell me who my husband is through my prayers, through my faithfulness, and through my waiting.
 Society is very lust-filled and immoral, so why would I take advice from them?

 However, when He, the Spirit of truth, has come, He will guide you into all truth; for He will not speak on His own authority, but whatever He hears He will speak; and He will tell you things to come.”
 John 16:13

-I don’t have to lose something to know if my husband is the one.
+I don’t have to fall short of God’s glory to know if my future husband is the one.
 God will whisper to my heart and let me know who my husband is without me having to commit a sin.
 God will whisper to my future husband’s heart that I am his wife without him having to fall into sin as well.